NataliaCFavero/ExchangeRateTest/README.md

 # Exchange Rate Project

-It is App that display exchange rate variation every one minute.
+It an App that display exchange rate variation every one minute.

 ### Techologies
 - Java 8